Last updated: August 2019

 Welcome to the bookish helldorado, the brave new world of the post-USSR business wheeler-dealers.
-The world without rules and controls, with no borders or boundaries.
+The world without rules, controls, and borders.
 The world where anything is possible.

 - Take a blockbuster, blown by local video rental shops and video rooms (small room packed with TV, VCR and seats).

 - Assign cheap writers to copy the movie frame by frame, enhancing its familiar (stolen) storyline with their imagination.

 - Wrap it up in a jazzy cover with recognizable characters/actors on its front fly-leaf.

 - Entitle it like a boss (Hollywood Bestsellers, for example), launching an edition of over 100500 copies.

 - Bring it to local bookstores.

 - Wait for the cash flow to roll in.

 Here they are, all in one place:

 You are what you read, so be careful.